Skip to content

 One Minute Takeaway

 • The right mix of benefits helps attract and retain talent.
+In fact, pay and benefits is the most common single reason employees left their jobs in 2024, according to Gallup polling.

 • The appropriate benefits reduce stress and offer peace of mind to employees and their families in case of an emergency.

-Providing employees with the right mix of benefits is critical to attracting and retaining talent and creating engaged employees.
+To reverse the stat, pay and benefits was also the single most common reason employees left jobs in 2024.
 Employees are less likely to look for another job when benefits fit their needs.
 Better benefits reduce stress and offer peace of mind that both the individual and their family is covered in case of emergency.
-With less stress, a higher level of employee engagement is inevitable.
+With less stress, employee engagement and satisfaction increases.

 In addition, a benefits administrator must ensure compliance with government regulations and have a strong understanding of plan designs, contract language, and the current competitive trends in benefits programs.

-Benefits Compliance, Simplified
+RELATED: [Webinar] Benefits Compliance, Simplified

-RELATED: Read our guide and learn how to reduce turnover with employee benefits
+RELATED: Read our guide and learn how to reduce turnover with employee benefits.

 Long story short: Choose your benefits wisely.